Lamia El Aaraje: Political career

 Joining the Socialist Party in the 2010s, Lamia El Aaraje became involved in various left-wing youth organisations during her university studies.
 Within the Young Socialist Movement, she participated in the local and national animation of a reformist sensibility.
 In particular, she spearheaded this sensitivity on many thematic health projects in preparation for the 2012 presidential election.

 She has been a councillor for the 20th arrondissement on the Council of Paris, since April 2014.
 In the 2020 Paris municipal election, she was re-elected to the council, where she has presided over its 3rd commission (public space, security and transport) since July 2020.

 In June 2021, following the resignation from Parliament of George Pau-Langevin who had become deputy to the Defender of Rights, El Aaraje won the by-election in the 15th constituency of Paris with 56.5% of the second-round vote against Danielle Simonnet of La France Insoumise.
 Her victory, in a constituency historically anchored on the left, marked the end of a campaign lasting several months due to the health crisis and the postponement of the election due to the COVID-19 pandemic.

 In January 2022 however, the Constitutional Council nullified her election and declared the seat vacant.
 One of the candidates in the 2021 by-election had "fraudulently" shown the support of La République En Marche! for his candidacy on the ballot.

 In the 2022 legislative election, El Aaraje declared she would run for a full term as the Socialist nominee in the 15th constituency, despite the New Ecological and Social People's Union (NUPES) coalition (of which the Socialist Party is part) deciding that La France Insoumise candidate Danielle Simonnet would be their joint candidate.
 While the NUPES described El Aaraje's candidacy as a "dissident" run, she was supported by former Socialist Prime Minister Lionel Jospin.
 She also benefited from the support of Paris Mayor Anne Hidalgo, whose policies she defends in the Council of Paris and whom she called to run for President of France in the 2022 presidential election.
 El Aaraje came a distant second place in the first round, before she faced Simonnet in the second round.
 She decisively lost the seat she had previously held.

+In the 2026 Paris municipal election, where she played a central role in alliance building between socialists, communists and greens, she was re-elected as councillor, and selected as First Deputy Mayor of Paris.